-To preserve existing affordable housing units, Charlotte will manage change within existing neighborhoods.
+To preserve existing affordable housing units, Charlotte will manage change within existing neighborhoods by directing most of the new development to Activity Centers.
 To increase affordable housing units, Charlotte will increase affordable housing opportunities within 1⁄2 mile of Activity Centers and high-performance transit.
 The City will also increase homeownership opportunities, specifically dedicating 10% of future housing trust funds to homeownership, in areas with low Access to Housing Opportunity scores.